Eosinophilic Pneumonia: Symptoms and Treatments

 The etiology of eosinophilic pneumonia can be multifactorial.
 It is often idiopathic, meaning the exact cause is unknown.
 However, several factors have been implicated, including:

-- Medications: Certain antibiotics, nonsteroidal anti-inflammatory drugs (NSAIDs), and other medications.
+- Medications: Certain antibiotics, nonsteroidal anti-inflammatory drugs (NSAIDs), and other medications have been known to trigger eosinophilic inflammation in some individuals.

-- Environmental Exposures: Inhalation of dust, smoke, or other environmental toxins.
+- Environmental Exposures: Inhalation of dust, smoke, mold, or other environmental toxins can act as irritants, causing lung inflammation.

 Symptoms of Eosinophilic Pneumonia